Kathleen Nolan: Awards

 Nolan in 1980 received the Women in Film Crystal Award for outstanding women "who, through their endurance and the excellence of their work, have helped to expand the role of women within the entertainment industry".

 In 1959, she was nominated for an Emmy Award for Best Supporting Actress (Continuing Character) in a Comedy Series for her work in The Real McCoys.

 Other activities

 Nolan served for two terms as the first female president of the Screen Actors Guild (1975–79).
 She also served on SAG's board of directors for a dozen years.

-She is a life member of the Actors Studio and a recipient of the Women in Film Crystal Award.
+Nolan is a life member of the Actors Studio and a recipient of the Women in Film Crystal Award.
 In 1978, President Jimmy Carter appointed Nolan to the board of the Corporation for Public Broadcasting.

 Personal life

 Nolan married Richard Heckenkamp, a "personal manager for celebrities", on November 4, 1962.
 They were divorced on May 19, 1965.
 They had a son, Spencer Garrett.